Cafes of Penang - The Pearl of the Orient is a coffee lover's paradise

 Set in a former factory building, Macallum is a roastery, cafè and coffee academy that opened in January 2015.
 Although a bit of a walk away from the historic center of Penang, it is conveniently located along Lim Chong Eu Expressway.

-I spoke to Fong Lim, one of six co-owners, who told me about his vision to support young people in their careers as they move from brewing to roasting coffee.
+I spoke to Fong Lim, who used to co-own Macallum and told me about his vision to support young people in their careers as they move from brewing to roasting coffee.
 The training and roasting rooms looked highly professional and are separated from the cafe only by glass windows.
 The brewing station is located in the middle of the building, surrounded by different seating options.
 This set-up turns Macallum into Penang's coffee hub with open plan brewing and roasting to the highest standard.

 Delicate flowers decorate the rustic wooden tables that are spread around the ample space.
 In the morning only a few places were occupied.
 It was amazing to see how it filled up quickly with locals working nearby during lunch hour though.
 The soul of this old factory building still remains intact, thanks to the industrial design accentuated by concrete floors, exposed lighting and a brick counter.